sdslabs/jinora/README.md

 #Upgrading

+Make sure you upgrade to 2.0.1 atleast.
 To upgrade from 1.x to 2.x, follow these steps:

 1. Go to your incoming webhook and note down the URL
 2. Go to heroku config and set the following variables: